JaneliaSciComp/janelia-unity-toolkit/org.janelia.package-installer/README.md

 ## Installation

 The [installation instructions in the main repository](https://github.com/JaneliaSciComp/janelia-unity-toolkit/blob/master/README.md#installation) give details of installing [org.janelia.package-installer](https://github.com/JaneliaSciComp/janelia-unity-toolkit/tree/master/org.janelia.package-installer) itself, and then using it to install another package with its dependencies.
+Note that `org.janelia.package-installer` requires Unity version 2019.3.0 or later, to avoid an error about invalid package names with the `file:` prefix.

 ## Testing